co-cart/cocart-api-reference-docs/source/includes/_changelog.md

 # Changelog #

 The Documentation is updated only when needed.
-Below is the changelog for "Cart REST API for WooCommerce" documentation that matches with the version of the plugin release.
+Below is the changelog for "CoCart" documentation that matches with the version of the plugin release.

+### Doc Version 0.4 - Plugin Release 1.0.5 ###
+* Project renamed to CoCart.
+* Changed support to contribution.
+* Updated links.
+* Added Insomnia as another tool you can use to access the API with.

 ### Doc Version 0.3 - Plugin Release 1.0.4 ###
 * Official libraries are not supported as they require authentication which this API does not.